mari-hollanda/mari-hollanda/README.md

 <img src="banner_github.png" alt="GitHub Banner" width="100%" />

 # 💫 Hello World!
-🌷 Teacher of Computer Science at Escola de Programação e Empreendedorismo de Saquarema<br>👩🏻‍💻 Currently pursuing a Bachelor of Software Engineering<br>👩🏻‍🎓 Studied Computer Information Systems at Holland College, Canada<br>
+🌷 On the path to be a Full Stack Developer👩🏻‍💻 Currently pursuing a Bachelor of Software Engineering<br>👩🏻‍🎓 Studied Computer Information Systems at Holland College, Canada<br>

 # 💻 Tech Stack: